fadilfahrudin/suwitGame-web/README.md

 -   Elephant beats human :elephant:
 -   Humant beats Ant :man:

-4. The score will be updated every time you or the computer wins.

 ## Noteds for this version V1.0
 This game has no points tally yet. and for the calculation of points will be added in the next version.:blush: